Guiomar Torrezão: Life

 Torrezão contributed to the magazine Ribaltas e Gambiarras (1881), edited by Henrique Zeferino.
 She wrote under the pseudonym of Delfim de Noronha for the first few issues, but from then on, she began to reveal her true identity in articles and headings.
 Zeferino's magazine focussed on theatre and literature and was published from January to October in 1881.

 She was the first woman to be in the Association of Portuguese Writer and Journalists as one of its founding members in 1880.

-She was one of the first women in Portugal who were concerned with women's subordinate status and in particular about improving the educational opportunities for Women in Portugal together with Francisca Wood, Maria Carvalho, Carolina Vasconcelos, Alice Moderno, Angelina Vidal, Antónia Pusich and Alice Pestana.
+She was one of the first women in Portugal who were concerned with women's subordinate status and in particular about improving the educational opportunities for Women in Portugal together with Francisca Wood, Carolina Vasconcelos, Alice Moderno, Angelina Vidal, Antónia Pusich and Alice Pestana.

 Death and legacy

 Torrezão died in Lisbon in 1898.
 There is a Rua Guiomar Torresão in Lisbon.